awsdocs/amazon-connect-admin-guide/doc_source/agent-event-stream-model.md

 Valid values:
 +  `INBOUND`: The customer initiated voice \(phone\) contact with your contact center\.
 +  `OUTBOUND`: An agent initiated voice \(phone\) contact with the customer, by using the CCP to call their number\.
 This initiation method calls the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API\.
 +  `TRANSFER`: The customer was transferred by an agent to another agent or to a queue, using quick connects in the CCP\.
-This results in a new CTR being created\.
+This results in a new contact record being created\.
 +  `CALLBACK`: The customer was contacted as part of a callback flow\.

   For more information about the InitiationMethod in this scenario, see [About queued callbacks in metrics](about-queued-callbacks.md)\.